Bree comes home for a long Spring Break, arriving at SeaTac some time after midnight.

 Bree takes Jan to Emerald City ComicCon.
 The day before she’d gone with her friend, Marina, but her plan to attend today with another friend fell through.

-Bree was alreayd planning to cosplay as Mabel Pines from the cartoon series, Gravity Falls, so she proposed that Jan attend as Mabel’s grand-uncle Stanley Pines, “Gruncle Stan”.
+Bree was already planning to cosplay as Mabel Pines from the cartoon series, Gravity Falls, so she proposed that Jan attend as Mabel’s grand-uncle Stanley Pines, a.k.a.
+“Gruncle Stan”.
 Stan’s fixed wardrobe in the show is a dark suit, a red fez, a small red tie, and thick black glasses.
 Bree whips up a nice-looking fez and tie in no time, and knocks the lenses out of an old pair of sunglasses.

 Gruncle Stan’s default expression is a combination of concern and fear, which Jan does his best to capture: